sxiii/kinoparser/README.md

 * (optional, but recommended) PrettyTable library - it's used to display results in a pretty table :)
 * (optional) Kinopoisk library - it's used to fetch rating results also from Kinopoisk website
 * git - to clone this repo
+* internet and PC :D - to clone the repo and connect to IMDb/Kinopoisk

 # Installation
 I'm not covering installation of Python 3 here.
 It's already installed in most of the Linux distributions.
 Please google if you need help in installation of Python.